b3i-gh/workdays-rn/README.md

 4. **Data Backup**
    - Go to "Settings"
    - Use "Export Backup" to save data in JSON format
-   - Use "Export as CSV" to export in Excel format
    - Use "Restore from Backup" to restore data

 ## License